SiddharthPalod/FinanceKings/README.md

 If we click these boxes then we are redirected to the main article page in a new tab.
 We have focussed on keeping a sleek design while maintaining the functionality of the website

+On the boxes, I have also used Tilt which adds a nice tilt animation to the box.

 ## Technologies
 We learned to use
 = NewsAPI (first time)